Mark Meadows, former White House chief of staff to former President Donald Trump

 Court records also revealed a text message from Perry to Meadows that appeared to show Perry taking efforts to hide his communication with Meadows by moving it over to an encrypted chat app known as Signal.
 Perry also serves as head of the staunchly pro-Trump House Freedom Caucus.

 Rep. Mo Brooks, U.S. Representative for Alabama

-Brooks was subpoeaned by the committee in May after repeated requests for his voluntary cooperation.
+Brooks was subpoenaed by the committee in May after repeated requests for his voluntary cooperation.
 Investigators wanted to question Brooks about a number of issues given his outsized presence in the events leading up to and on Jan.
 6. The Alabama Republican took the stage at the rally on Jan.
 6, before the Capitol was totally overwhelmed.

 He called on the crowd to “fight like hell.”

-Brooks effectively earned that spot on stage after making no less than five speeches from the House floor promoting Trump’s baseless claims.
+Brooks effectively earned that spot on stage after making no fewer than five speeches from the House floor promoting Trump’s baseless claims.
 He scapegoated “illegal aliens” as perpetrators of fraud and objected when it was time for Congress to certify the Electoral College results on Jan.
 6. His social media presence was littered with election disinformation, as this field guide written up by Daily Kos shows.

-Brooks only started to take a step away from Trump when he began vying for the Senate seat in Alabama but remarks from the congressman about the need to put claims of fraud in the 2020 election in the rearview drew Trump’s ire and rebuke.
+Brooks only started to take a step away from Trump when he began vying for the Senate seat in Alabama, but remarks from the congressman about the need to put claims of fraud in the 2020 election in the rearview drew Trump’s ire and rebuke.
 Trump dumped his endorsement of Brooks for the time.
-Brooks has since returned to calling the committee a “witch hunt,” like Trump and said in late May that he would not cooperate with the select committee.
+Brooks has since returned to calling the committee a “witch hunt,” like Trump, and said in late May that he would not cooperate with the select committee.

 Rep. Andy Biggs, U.S. Representative for Arizona